lablabs/terraform-aws-eks-github-actions-runner-controller/README.md

 ## Description

-A terraform module to deploy the <$addon-name> on Amazon EKS cluster.
+A Terraform module to deploy the <$addon-name> on Amazon EKS cluster.

 ## Related Projects